totoandrei/google-sheets-to-pdf/README.md

 <h4>7.
 Modify 'config' as in image:</h4>
 	<img width="401" alt="image" src="https://user-images.githubusercontent.com/96824916/230383466-f36202ee-b170-4cac-8085-f3879e8000e4.png">

 <h4>8.
 Under 'Range to export' you need to write the range you want to export as pdf, from Sheet1.
-Then, under second column you need to wirte the name of the PDF that will be saved. </h4>
+Then, under the second column, you need to write the name of the PDF that will be saved. </h4>
 	e.g.: in Sheet1 you have a table in range A2:C4.
 If so, you will write 'a2:c4' under 'Range to export' (in A2) and set a title next to this cell (in B2).
 Now your config sheet should look like this:

    <img width="401" alt="image" src="https://user-images.githubusercontent.com/96824916/230384342-e5f3d7a5-e108-4f3c-a169-3a29be9300e8.png">